Orange juice: Physical structure

 Orange juice is a suspension that consists of heterogeneous particles in a clear serum.
 A serum is the clear supernatant after the precipitation of the cloud through centrifugation.
 The previously mentioned cloud makes up a large part of the suspension.

 If the suspension in orange juice is not stable, the cloud particles can flocculate which causes the suspension to physically decompose.
 The cloud can break apart and the citrus juice will clarify if the suspension becomes unstable.
 The activity of pectin methyl esterase increased the interaction between pectin and cloud proteins, which led to protein-pectin flocculation.
 The insoluble material of the cloud clumps in conditions above 70 C and at a pH of 3-4 at which proteins coagulate and flocculate.
 Cloud flocculation is enhanced at pH 3.5 and can result in clarification, which is undesirable in orange juice.

 The suspension is unstable when the zeta potential is less than 25 mv in magnitude.
 Zeta potential is a measure of the magnitude of electrostatic forces between particles, which affect repulsion, and attraction between particles.
 A low zeta value signifies that the repulsive forces will not be able to overcome Van der Waals attractions between cloud particles and thus begin to agglomerate.
 Agglomeration of cloud particles will prevent free flow characteristics, which is essential in the juice.
 A high zeta potential will inhibit particle-particle agglomeration and maintain the free flowing nature as well as uniform dispersion in orange juice.

 The oil globules adsorbed to the cloud particles stabilize the suspension by decreasing the average density of particles to bring it closer to that of the serum.
 However, large amounts of oil can be problematic as they cause complete breakdown of suspensions by causing cloud particles to float to the surface.
 The particles in the cloud have a negative charge that decreases with decreasing pH.
 In accordance with cloud stability, the hydration of particles is more significant than their electrical charge.

 Heat treatment

 When orange juice is heat treated there is an increase in the number of fine particles and decrease in that of coarse particles.
 The fine particles in particular are responsible for the appearance, color, and flavor of orange juice.
 Heat treatment plays a vital role on pulp volume, cloud stability, serum turbidity, and serum viscosity.
 Heat treatment stabilizes the cloud through enzyme inactivation and enhances the turbidity of a stable cloud formation.
 The increase in serum viscosity is due to the extraction of pectic substances into the serum.
-Based on Stoke's law, the increase in serum viscosity is the cause for the enhanced cloud stability.
+Based on Stokes' law, the increase in serum viscosity is the cause for the enhanced cloud stability.
 In relation to pulp volume, the pulp from heated juices was finer and more compact than unheated juice pulp, which was voluminous and fluffy.